 The programme engages the student in a critical examination of a range of retail issues and specialisms in addition to a focussed review of several critical boardroom-level topics involving broad strategic questions of business policy and direction.

-For 2007-2008, the MBS is offered in Full-time mode as well as the existing Part-time version over two years.
+The MBS is offered in Full-time mode as well as the existing Part-time version over two years.
 In both modes, students take thirteen modules some of which are electives.
 As well as lectures there is a special Themed Seminar Week each January featuring guest speakers from leading companies and universities around the world.
 Each May there is an International Retail Study Tour Week where students visit leading retail sites abroad and visit companies and universities there to look at emerging trends and see local solutions to universal problems.
 These full-weeks are mandatory and form part of the assessed learning content of the programme.

 The general structure of the programme is as follows: